Have a Tooth Pulled in Englewood

-Sometimes we have patients who need a tooth extraction in Englewood OH or Dayton.
+Sometimes we have patients who need a tooth extraction.

-Dr. Lou and Dr. Nick have done many tooth extraction procedures.
-We make sure our patients are comfortable and we even offer dental sedation before their tooth removal in Dayton to help them feel even more relaxed.
+Dr. Lou and Dr. Nick have done many tooth extraction procedures at our office in Englewood.
+We make sure our patients are comfortable and we even offer dental sedation before their tooth removal to help them feel even more relaxed.

-Getting their teeth pulled in Englewood OH has never been so nice.
+Getting their teeth pulled has never been so nice!

 After your tooth extraction or tooth removal, there are some instructions you need to follow to make sure you suffer no ill effects.